cdsittampalam/documentation/docs/Security & Cryptography.md

 Data Centre Security
 --------------------

-The physical Qredo network is distributed where devices are stored in six Tier-4 data centres.
+The physical Qredo Network is distributed where devices are stored in six Tier-4 data centres.
 The data centres are based in global financial capitals of Hong Kong, Tokyo, Singapore, London, Chicago, and New York.
 Tier-4 data centres deliver redundancy for all computing equipment to ensure maximum security.

 ### Data Centre Components